-Definition
+Definition The managure indicates whether the NCT has taken stone to bring

-Deminition The measure indicates whether the NCT has taken steps to bring
+Deminition The measure indicates whether the NCT has taken steps to bring greater risk management and compliance awareness alive in the

-greater risk management and compliance awareness alive in the NCT amongst all levels of staff to empower them with knowledge
+NCT amongst all levels of staff to empower them with knowledge

 regarding the management of risks and ethical behaviour and

 complying with the requirements in respect of applicable

 legislation.

 Source of data Meeting invitation, attendance register of workshops, and

 presentation of workshops.

 Method of calculation or Count the number of training workshops conducted.

-assessment Count the number of training workshops conducted.
+assessment

-Means of verification Proof of Attendance register of training workshop and
+Means of verification

+Proof of Attendance register of training workshop and

-presentation.
+Assumptions presentation.

 Assumptions Not Applicable.

+Disagragation of Not Applicable

-Disaggregation of Not Applicable.
+Disaggregation of beneficiaries Not Applicable.

-beneficiaries
+Denencianes

 (where applicable)

 Spatial transformation Not Applicable.

+.
+If

-(where applicable)
+(where applicable) Calculation type

-(where applicable) Calculation type Non-Cumulative.
+Calculation type Non-Cumulative.

-Departing cycle

 Reporting cycle Annually.

 Desired performance Year 1 (2024/2025) 1 Risk Training Workshop and 1 Compliance

 Training Workshop conducted;

+Voar 2 (2025/2026) 1 Dick Training Workshop and 2 Compliance

 Year 2 (2025/2026) 1 Risk Training Workshop and 2 Compliance

 Training Workshops conducted; and

-Training workshops conducted, and

-Voor 2 (2026/2027) 1 Dick Training Workshop and 2 Compliance

 Year 3 (2026/2027) 1 Risk Training Workshop and 2 Compliance

-Indicator recognibility Training Workshops conducted.
+Indiantar man ar all 111 Training Workshops conducted.

 Indicator responsibility Secretariat and Compliance Specialist.

 1

 Indicator Title 14 Percentage of filled positions against approved

 organisational structure